t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

     - **Root Mean Squared Error (RMSE):** 1,981.63
     - This means that the average prediction error is about **1,981.63**, giving us a sense of the model's accuracy in terms of actual dollar amounts.

+#### Overall Discussion

+- The linear regression model for predicting car prices demonstrates **strong predictive capability** as indicated by the high R² score.
+However, while the model appears to fit well overall, the MAE and RMSE values highlight that there are **still notable errors** in the predictions that need to be addressed.
+The presence of a high MSE indicates **potential issues with outliers**, which could be impacting the model’s accuracy and predictive power.

 ### Customer Satisfaction (Logistic Regression)

 - After building the logistic regression model, we are able to predict whether the order was complete or not based on the ratings given for delivery experience, food quality, and delivery speed.
 Given below is the summary of the results.